 What you need to know

-- The Advocate General considered whether the outstanding payment extends the contractual term for the purposes of Article 72 of Directive 2014/24/EU.
+- The CJEU considered whether the outstanding payment extends the contractual term for the purposes of Article 72 of Directive 2014/24/EU.

-- The Opinion clarifies that a public contract ends upon completion and acceptance of the works.
+- The case clarifies that a public contract ends upon completion and acceptance of the works.
 The remaining obligation of the contracting authority to make payment does not prolong the contract term.

 - Additional works awarded after the original contract has ended should be treated as a new contract, requiring a full procurement procedure in accordance with EU law.

 The city of Salzburg owns a school campus consisting of multiple buildings, including Handelsakademie I (Block I) and Handelsakademie II (Block II).
-The campus is refurbished and managed by Bundesimmobiliengesellschaft mbH (BIG), a contracting authority within the meaning of the Directive.
+The campus is refurbished and managed by Bundesimmobiliengesellschaft mbH (BIG), a contracting authority within the meaning of Directive 2014/24/EU (the Directive).

 The central question in this case, Case C‑820/24 Strominator Elektro GmbH v Bundesimmobiliengesellschaft mbH, is whether a contracting authority can lawfully modify a contract after the works have been completed and accepted, but before the final invoice has been paid.
-The Opinion rejects the idea that a contract remains ‘in force’ until payment.
+The CJEU rejects the idea that a contract remains ‘in force’ until payment.
 For works contracts, the decisive moment is completion and acceptance of the works.
+The contract can only be considered a contract “during its term” when the services have not been fully performed by the successful tender.
 Once accepted, the contractor has fulfilled its obligations, and the contracting authority’s payment obligation does not extend the term.
 It is important to note that this reflects a distinct approach under procurement law and does not necessarily align with, or change, Irish contract law.

-The Advocate General also addressed the risk of post-completion “modifications”.
-He noted that additional works awarded after the original contract has ended should be treated as a new contract, requiring a full procurement procedure in accordance with EU law.
+The CJEU noted that additional works awarded after the original contract has ended should be treated as a new contract, requiring a full procurement procedure in accordance with EU law.
 Post-completion modifications would allow contracting authorities to bypass competitive procurement procedures or artificially characterise new works as contract modifications, undermining the objectives of EU public procurement law.

 Conclusion